Published on August 13, 2024

 Allergy shots

 Also called immunotherapy or desensitization therapy, allergy shots change the way the immune system reacts to allergens.
-If medications don't relieve your hay fever symptoms or cause too many side effects, your health care provider may recommend allergy shots.
-Over 3 to 5 years, you'll get regular shots (injections) containing tiny amounts of allergens.
-The goal is to get your body used to the allergens that cause your symptoms and decrease your need for medications.
+If medicines don't relieve hay fever symptoms or cause too many side effects, a healthcare professional may recommend allergy shots.
+Over 3 to 5 years, you'll get regular shots containing tiny amounts of allergens.
+The goal is to get your body used to the allergens that cause your symptoms and decrease your need for medicines.

 Immunotherapy might be especially effective if you're allergic to animal dander, dust mites or pollen produced by trees, grass or weeds.
 In children, immunotherapy may help prevent asthma.